20 Tips For Biking The Bow Valley Parkway in 2024

 Are eBikes Allowed?

-While e-bikes are prohibited on most trails in Banff, they are allowed on the Bow Valley Parkway, and they’re a great way to enjoy this experience.
+While e-bikes are prohibited on many trails in Banff, they are allowed on the Bow Valley Parkway, and they’re a great way to enjoy this experience.
 In addition to e-biking, you can also inline skate, skateboard, or walk!
+You can rent bikes at Banff Cycle.

 Book a Tour: We always recommend this Ebike and hike tour to Johnston Canyon if you have never been on the Parkway!